-London Transport RT190 History
+London Transport RT - RT190 History

 The reader will be aware that generally it is the chassis/engine manufacture that governs the brand (identity) of a bus.
 E.g. it is an AEC RT not a Park Royal (or Weymann) RT etc..
 However in the case of this particular RT (RT190) the body has determined the identity of the RT and not the chassis or engine!